erikh/saturn/README.md

 The latter of these two commands will have you access a URL in your browser and make you login to the google account you wish to use, which must be listed in your "testing users" in the OAuth setup above.
+As a final step, it will call back into a web service the application starts, which will feed it the token.

 I wish this were a little easier, but them's the ropes.